junwoo091400/Anonymize_ULog_Data/README.md

 After applying anonymization, data plotted turns into this:
 ![Anonymized_Plotjuggler_View](assets/Anonymized_Plotjuggler_View.png)

+It may be hard to notice, but notice how the vertical scale has changed (absolute value of the global position).
+Now the vehicle starts from (0, 0) in this given example screenshot.

-So the relative latitude / longitude differences during operation are still visible, but the absolute location is shifted so that the original location is not traceable.
+The relative latitude / longitude differences during operation are still visible, but the absolute location is shifted so that the original location is not traceable.

 ## What the script does
 ### GPS coordinate anonymization